diegoarielsanchez/e-prescribing-apirest/readme.md

 ```

 ## Security configuration
-In its default configuration, Petclinic doesn't have authentication and authorization enabled.
+In its default configuration, eprescribing doesn't have authentication and authorization enabled.

 ### Basic Authentication
 In order to use the basic authentication functionality, turn in on from the application.properties file
 ```
-petclinic.security.enable=true
+eprescribing.security.enable=true
 ```
 This will secure all APIs and in order to access them, basic authentication is required.
 Apart from authentication, APIs also require authorization.
 This is done via roles that a user can have.